Arilas/minorm/README.md

 * `save()` - UPDATE or INSERT data to DB
 * `populate(data)` - populate data to model
+* `remove()` - remove model in DB

 ## Debug

-`createManager` supports second parameter as logger, you can choose logger to use it can be simple `console`, `winston` or any other logger.
+`createManager` supports second parameter as logger, you can choose logger to use it can be simple `winston` or any other logger.

 ## Schema Tool and Migrations